CodingFabian/docs-2/about/production-environment-best-practice.md

 ---
 title: Production environment considerations
 excerpt: How to get the most out of the features in Timescale products for your production environment
-products: [cloud, mst]
+products: [ cloud, mst ]
-keywords: [real-time analytics, timescale cloud, timescaledb, time-series, production]
+keywords: [ real-time analytics, $CLOUD_LONG, timescaledb, time-series, production ]
 ---

 # Best practices for a production environment

 Bla bla